Table of Contents

 If you want to use FS-FlightControl on a computer other than the computer Prepar3D or FSX is running on, the SimConnect Network Wizard will guide you through everything needed to enable FS-FlightControl to connect to the remote flight simulator computer.

-Note: This is only needed if FS-FlightControl is not executed on the same computer as Prepar3D or FSX.
+Note: This is only needed Prepar3D and FSX, NOT for X-Plane!
+You only need it if FS-FlightControl is not executed on the same computer as Prepar3D or FSX.

 You will find the SimConnect Network Wizard in a subfolder of

 Please first copy all files of the SimConnect Network Wizard to your computer where Prepar3D or FSX is installed and then execute the

 To make this process as easy as possible for you, we have prepared a YouTube video tutorial for that:

 After you started the SimConnect Network Wizard this welcome screen will be displayed.

 In case you have more than one compatible flight simulator software installed, please first select which one you would like to use together with FS-FlightControl.